xSavitar/programming-books-and-resources/README.md

 the field of computing.

 # Sources
 These resources are downloaded from various sources online.
-We am not the author of any of these books but we are just helping to make sure that people who are instested in learning these technologies should have resources at their disposals.
+We are not the authors of any of these books or ressources, but we are just helping to make sure that people who are instested in learning these technologies should have resources at their disposals.